odriverobotics/ODrive/docs/troubleshooting.md

 Written in binary, the number `0x6` corresponds to `110`, that means bits 1 and 2 are set (counting starts at 0).
 Looking at the reference below, this means that both `ERROR_DC_BUS_UNDER_VOLTAGE` and `ERROR_DC_BUS_OVER_VOLTAGE` occurred.
+</div></details>

 The axis error may say that some other component has failed.
 Say it reports `ERROR_ENCODER_FAILED`, then you need to go check the encoder error: `hex(<axis>.encoder.error)`.

-</div></details>

-There is a slight chance that the values here are out of sync with the actual firmware.
-To be completely sure, check the linked definition in the source code.

 * Axis error flags defined [here](../Firmware/MotorControl/axis.hpp).
 * Motor error flags defined [here](../Firmware/MotorControl/motor.hpp).